*Popular object- one week (7 days) lending period from delivery of object *

-The moa (dinoris maximus) was indigenous to New Zealand and is now extinct due to hunting by Māori.
-Moa were a valuable food source, and their bones, feathers and skins were also used in a variety of ways.
+The moa (dinoris maximus) was a flightless bird, indigenous to New Zealand, that became extinct in the 1400’s due to hunting by māori.
+Moa were a valuable food source, and their bones, feathers and skins were also used in a variety of ways, including clothing, fish hooks and pendants.

 > Click here to download 'Moa Bones- A 'Hands on Tauranga' teacher resource'

-date: 1400's or earlier
+date: 1400's (or earlier)

 maximum dimension: 530mm